npradaschnor/Programming-and-Scripting-Project-2018/README.md

 <p align="justify"> :arrow_right: #2 Information about the dataset: type, number of rows and columns, name of the columns, pandas index, datatimeindex(number of columns, type of data in each column, ...).
 Moreover, to get a general idea about the dataset and to take a closer look at the data itself the function  (dataset.tail(20)) was used to check out the last 20 rows.
 That way, I got a general idea about the data set.</p>

 ##2.1 Checking missing values
-<p align="justify"> To identify the rows that contain missing values.
-True will indicate that the value contained within the cell is a missing value, False means that the cell contains a ‘normal’ value.
+<p align="justify"> The function isnull (pandas) was used to identify the rows that contain missing values.
+True indicates that the value contained within the cell is a missing value and False indicates that the cell contains a non missing ('normal') value.
 In this case, there are no missing values.</p>

 :heavy_check_mark: Line 56 on :file_folder: irisdata.py